-Think of the precious gems that exist in the world and sapphires make to the topmost entries along with diamonds, emeralds, and rubies.
+Think of the precious gems that exist in the world and blue sapphire gemstone make to the topmost entries along with diamonds, emeralds, and rubies.

 Representing royalty in the best way possible, sapphires are one of the most desired gemstones by people from all walks of life.
 You might have seen your favorite celebs wearing them and even politicians and sportspersons adorning them with pride.